 Designing Regional Model Programs of Study

-Building on the Comprehensive Economic Development Strategy report from Lake County Partners, current labor market information, and existing college and career pathway infrastructures, EdSystems will work with key stakeholders from the Lake County workforce ecosystem to identify three to five priority industry sectors for the development of a regional model pathway system.
-The system will align with Illinois’ College and Career Pathway Endorsement framework and build on EdSystems’ work with state agency partners to develop the State of Illinois Model Programs of Study Guides.
-The result will be a framework that high schools across the county can use to develop and implement high-quality pathways leading to living-wage careers in Lake County.
-The framework will include:
+Building on the Comprehensive Economic Development Strategy report from Lake County Partners, current labor market information, and existing college and career pathway infrastructures, EdSystems worked with key stakeholders from the Lake County workforce ecosystem to develop regional model programs of study for five priority industry sectors: education, business/accounting, IT, manufacturing, and health sciences.
+The system aligns with Illinois’ College and Career Pathway Endorsement framework and builds on EdSystems’ work with state agency partners to develop the State of Illinois Model Programs of Study Guides.
+The result is a framework that high schools across the county can use to develop and implement high-quality pathways leading to living-wage careers.

 Defining and Scaling Work-Based Learning

 While various regional partners have programs expanding work-based and experiential learning opportunities, no clearly defined continuum of these activities or a regional strategy for coordinating and scaling them exists.
-Building on the Lake County Workforce Development Board’s efforts to catalog internship opportunities in a heatmap, our work-based learning supports will include:
+Building on the Lake County Workforce Development Board’s efforts to catalog internship opportunities, our efforts include:

-- Support district partners in inventorying current work-based learning offerings.
+- Supporting district partners in inventorying current work-based learning offerings.

 - Aligning regional work-based activities with the defined Illinois continuum of employer engagement and work-based learning experiences.

-- Map the current state of processes for students to participate in work-based learning experiences and determine the ideal state to work towards to ensure experiences are meeting the needs of both students and partners.
+- Mapping the current state of processes for students to participate in work-based learning experiences and determining the ideal state to work towards to ensure experiences are meeting the needs of both students and partners.